‘Mad Men’ Spawns Real Heinz Campaign 50 Years After Don Draper’s Rejected Pitch

 — Heinz Ketchup (@HeinzKetchup_US) March 14, 2017

-While Mad Men protagonist Don Draper would be 91 years old today, a David Miami exec joked that he went over the campaign with the TV ad man over drinks.
+While Mad Men protagonist Don Draper would be 91-years-old today, a David Miami exec joked that he went over the campaign with the TV ad man over drinks.
 Old Fashioneds, of course.

 “Don did a great job,” ad exec Anselmo Ramos said of the Mad Men lothario.